 Most of the injuries are to hands, feet, legs and back.
-Some of the back injuries result in permanent disability.
+Some injuries result in permanent disability.

 Although the Manual Handling Operations Regulations do not specify what weight a person can lift, it is now recognised that one person should not lift any load exceeding 20kg (44 lb).